iredmail/docs/en_US/upgrade/0-upgrade.dovecot.2.2-2.3.md

 ## SQL structure changes for MySQL/MariaDB/PostgreSQL backends

+!!! warning

+    If you upgraded iRedMail to `1.0` release, you should already have these SQL changes, please double check and not apply them blindly.

 Dovecot-2.3 changes the flag for TLS secure connections internally, it's used by iRedMail to detect the connection type.
 We need to create a new SQL column for this change.